taljmars/DroneGCS/README.md

 out there in the cloud, the server responsible of saving you configuration, saving your mission and perimeters.
 The server gives you a private DB to work on until you save it to the public DB.

-If you are a user who wishes to fly you drone and enjoy this fully featured Ground Control Station, simple download the relevant files from ClientInstallation directory: https://github.com/taljmars/DroneGCS/tree/master/ClientInstallation, Run Deploy.bat and enjoy your newly GCS.
+If you are a user who wishes to fly you drone and enjoy this fully featured Ground Control Station, simple download the relevant files from ClientInstallation directory: https://github.com/taljmars/DroneGCS/tree/master/ClientInstallation, Run Deploy.bat and enjoy your newly GCS, this client require an internet connection.
 In case you wish to use local server (For having better performance and offline flight, download DroneServer as well: https://github.com/taljmars/DroneServer/tree/master/ServerInstallation and follow it installation guidelines)
+Last but not least, in case you wish to install a standalone version which include both client and server in a single installer please refere to this repository: https://github.com/taljmars/StandaloneDroneGCS

 ### Important Folder
 #### ExTool